 As a student in the professional helicopter pilot associate’s degree program at CAU, you’ll become proficient in the areas of understanding federal regulations, weather, aerodynamics, crew resource management principles, and various aviation topics including modern aircraft technology.

 Along with earning an aviation degree, students also earn four certificates and ratings in the program's helicopter pilot training emphasis, including private pilot, instrument rated pilot, commercial pilot, and certified flight instructor.
 These industry certifications can give you a wider range of employment options to choose from upon graduation.

 The University offers financial aid to those who qualify.

 Students begin flying and accumulating flight hours in their first term of school.
 With our fast-paced and structured courses, you can earn your degree in just under two years - meaning you can begin your career quicker.

 At CAU, students are trained on a one-on-one, first-name basis with faculty.
 All instruction, both flight training and ground school, is provided by CAU faculty on our own fleet that includes Robinson aircraft, one of the world's leading training helicopter.

 Graduates are guaranteed the opportunity to interview for certified flight instructor positions upon graduation.
 All students are also eligible for graduate services and can benefit from the University's strong industry partnerships.

-As an accredited institution and helicopter pilot school, CAU students can benefit from federal student financial aid programs.
-In addition, CAU is committed to students' success and offers a variety of scholarship opportunities for those who qualify.
+As an accredited institution and helicopter pilot school, CAU offers financial aid and tuition reduction programs to those who qualify.

 HELICOPTER PILOT TRAINING EMPHASIS